tablelandnetwork/docs/docs/smart-contracts/uri-encoding.md

   - uri encoding
 ---

-Developers can write SQL read statement using the Validator REST API where the response object can have fully custom keys that are hydrated with query values.
+Developers can write SQL read statement using the Gateway REST API where the response object can have fully custom keys that are hydrated with query values.
 It is useful, especially, for NFT metadata where SQL read query is written at the Tableland gateway URL.
 This URL must be URI encoded within the smart contract itself.

 ## Overview